BrianHicks/nix-script/README.md

 Eep!

 Enter `nix-script`!
-It transparently manages a compilation and nix-shell catch for scripts, and lets you specify dependencies and build commands inline using more shebangs!
+It transparently manages a compilation and nix-shell cache for scripts, and lets you specify dependencies and build commands inline using more shebangs!

 That means the example above can be rewritten like so: